signicat/hystrix-servlet/README.md

 # Quick-Start Guide

 This assumes that you already have a working web application with a `web.xml` file.
+See also [Javadoc](http://signicat.github.io/hystrix-servlet/apidocs/).

 ## Initial Setup